Mind-Benders/blog-content/post/Blogs/september_2022/index.md

 title: This Month in AI - September 2022
 date: "2022-10-01"
 slug: tmai-september-2022
-description: Wi News & Breakthroughs in the Month of September 2022 in AI.
+description: Latest News & Breakthroughs in the Month of September 2022 in AI.
 categories: [Blog]
 tags: [Month in AI]
 image: poster.jpg